urbanski/VirusTotalApi/README.md

 Orginal Script Author: Adam Meyers<br />
 Rewirtten & Modified: Chris Clark<br />
-And finally added full api support by Andriy Brukhovetskyy (doomedraven)<br />
+And finally has been added full API support by Andriy Brukhovetskyy (doomedraven)<br />

 License: Do whatever you want with it :)<br />